School of Engineering Graduate Admissions

-Admission of undergraduate students to the integrated Master of Science in Engineering program is only open to Mercer students.
-The school limits enrollment to students whose grade point average at the end of their junior year is equal to or greater than 3.2.
+Admission to the 4+1 Integrated Degree Program is only open to Mercer undergraduate students whose GPA at the end of their junior year is greater than or equal to 3.2.
 Students must also have the appropriate undergraduate engineering background for the graduate program they select, and must be approved by the department chair.
 Visit the 4+1 Integrated Degree Program webpage to learn more about admission requirements and apply.

 Mercer University School of Engineering